paulstothard/helpful_commands/README.md

 mamba search -c bioconda -c conda-forge blast
 ```

-### Create an environment on Apple silicon when packages are not available
+### Create a mamba environment on Apple silicon when packages are not available

 If packages are not available for `osx-arm64` use `conda config --env --set subdir osx-64`.
 For example: